aakgn/PySQIF/README.md

 ## Linux

 # Tutorials
-This section provides instructive tutorial to SQUIDpy newbies.
+This section provides instructive tutorial to PySQIF newbies.
 ## Input Text File Format
- SQUIDpy has an input csv file for input protocol with user, this file is named as input.csv in SQUIDpy folder.
+ PySQIF has an input csv file for input protocol with user, this file is named as input.csv in PySQIF folder.
 Figure shows below input parameters of this simulation in input csv file, which can be edited by user.

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/mRH6Lrv/resim.png" alt="resim" border="0"></a>